Automatic Sleep Scoring from Large-scale Multi-channel Pediatric EEG: Conclusions

 We developed and trained a transformer model on more than 3,900 recent pediatric sleep studies collected during standard hospital care.
-The model predicted 5 sleep stages (Wake, N1, N2, N3, REM) from 7 raw EEG channels (F4-M1, O2-M1, C4-M1, O1-M2, F3-M2, C3-M2, CZ-O1) with 78.2\% accuracy, which is the highest accuracy reported for automatic sleep scoring on such a large-scale pediatric dataset to the best of our knowledge.
+The model predicted $5$ sleep stages (Wake, N1, N2, N3, REM) from $7$ raw EEG channels with $78.2$\% accuracy, which is the highest accuracy reported for automatic sleep scoring on such a large-scale pediatric dataset to the best of our knowledge.

-We believe this work sheds light on many future research ideas for pediatric sleep.
+We believe this work sheds light on the importance and challenges of machine learning for pediatric sleep, as well as many future research ideas.
 First, the challenge in predicting the infrequent N1 stages, while consistent with previous literature, remains an open problem.
-Prediction performance for infants less than 1 year old also has room for improvement.
+Prediction performance for infants less than one year old also has room for improvement; in fact, developing models separately for neonates, children, and adolescents may be of interest.
 Finally, as the NCH Sleep DataBank also provides the patients' electronic health records, we plan to build on this work to develop diagnostic models for sleep disorders.